 Breast reduction surgery has one of the highest patient satisfaction rates of any cosmetic procedure.
 Imagine carrying around two small bowling balls on your chest and having that weight suddenly removed!

 After a breast reduction, patients are able to return to all forms of exercise without pain.
 They can wear low cut tops and don’t have to feel self-conscious in a bathing suit.
 Many who have walked around for years with a hunched over posture can now stand tall, appearing more confident and self-assured.
 Both emotionally and physically, a breast reduction is life-altering.

 While scars are part of breast reduction surgery, the scars on the breast heal exceptionally well.
 To achieve the best results, there are a myriad of effective scar treatment options to help reduce any significant scarring on the breasts.
 Scar therapy with Embrace is FDA approved and is utilized in particular by Dr. Whitfield after breast surgery.

 Breast reduction surgery is performed under general anesthesia in a hospital.
 Recovery is going to vary by patient, but you can expect to be sore and have swelling for the first 2 to 6 weeks.
 In general, Dr. Whitfield will want you to use your arms normally.
 He doesn’t want patients to participate in vigorous exercise programs, a precaution to avoid increased swelling and potentially bleeding.
 He will advise that you wear some kind of surgical or support bra.

 While it may take anywhere from 6-12 months for your final results, most patient will notice a marked difference at 6 weeks post op.
 Your scars, however, may take up to a year to fully mature, so be patient!

-To find out more about a breast reduction with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at any of our three Austin locations: Lakeway, Round Rock or West Lake Hills.
+To find out more about a breast reduction with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at our Austin location in West Lake Hills.